Free Employment Law Legal Advice

 DPH Legal are innovative niche employment law solicitors in Bristol, offering outstanding legal services to employees and employers.
 As employment law specialists, we do not offer personal injury, wills probate, divorce settlements or family law services.

-As solicitors, we advise clients on the full range of employment law issues.
+As specialist solicitors, we advise clients on the full range of employment law issues.
 We are authorised and regulated by the Solicitors Regulation Authority (SRA).

 We can assist with any employment or staff-related issue.
 If you need to speak to a specialist firm of recommended solicitors Bristol, then please do not hesitate to contact us.

-We frequently advise employers and senior executives in Bristol and the South West on many legal issues such as exit packages, tribunal litigation and the enforceability of restrictive covenants.
+We frequently advise employers and senior executives in Bristol and the South West on many issues such as exit packages, tribunal litigation and the enforceability of restrictive covenants.

-Please take a moment to look at our Testimonials page to find out what our previous legal clients have to say about us.
+Please take a moment to look at our Testimonials page to find out what our previous clients have to say about us.

-Our Bristol solicitors offer professional employment advice to both employees and employers of all types and sizes.
+Our solicitors offer professional employment advice to both employees and employers of all types and sizes.
 We currently employ seven specialist employment solicitors as well as support staff that help us to understand and provide tailored advice unique to your situation.